 6 Conclusion

 In this paper, we propose a novel AU recognition method guided by labeling rules.
-Specifically, we find that previous works either ignore AU correlations, or miss important facial cues for AU predicting.
+Specifically, previous works either ignore AU correlations, or miss important facial cues for AU prediction.
 We summarize AU labeling rules to separate facial judgment areas and define the correspondence between judgment areas and AUs.
 We leverage a region feature extraction component to extract local representations for judgment areas.
-An AU relation learning component is exploited to learn AU-specific representations from its related judgment areas and encode AU correlations.
+An AU relation learning component learns AU-specific representations from its related judgment areas and encodes AU correlations.
 We also leverage a region relation learning component to enhance the representation learning of judgment areas.
-Finally, both the encoded au and region patterns are utilized to perform AU predicting.
-Experimental results on two benchmark databases demonstrate that the proposed method can fully leverage AU correlations and facial cues to enhance AU recognition, compared to previous supervised methods.
+Finally, both the encoded AU and region patterns guide AU prediction.
+Experimental results on two benchmark databases demonstrate that the proposed method fully leverages AU correlations and facial cues to enhance AU recognition compared with previous supervised methods.